Project Mohole

 Project Mohole was an attempt in the early 1960s to drill through the Earth's crust to obtain samples of the Mohorovičić discontinuity, or Moho, the boundary between the Earth's crust and mantle.
 The project was intended to provide an earth science complement to the high-profile Space Race.
-While such a project was not feasible on land, drilling in the open ocean was more feasible, because the mantle lies much closer to the sea floor.
+While such a project was not feasible on land, drilling in the open ocean was more feasible because the mantle lies much closer to the sea floor.

 Led by a group of scientists called the American Miscellaneous Society with funding from the National Science Foundation, the project suffered from political and scientific opposition, mismanagement, and cost overruns.
 The U.S. House of Representatives defunded it in 1966.
-By then a program of sediment drilling had branched from Project Mohole to become the Deep Sea Drilling Project of the National Science Foundation.
+By then, a program of sediment drilling had branched from Project Mohole to become the Deep Sea Drilling Project.

 Background

-The Mohorovičić discontinuity, or Moho, lies between bottom of Earth's crust and the solid uppermost mantle.
+The Mohorovičić discontinuity, or Moho, lies between the bottom of Earth's crust and the solid uppermost mantle.
 The Moho, denoted here by the green line, is closer to the surface under the oceans than under the continents.

 During discussions at the end of a panel reviewing proposals for Earth Sciences at the National Science Foundation in March 1957, Walter Munk, a professor of geophysics and oceanography at the Scripps Institution of Oceanography, suggested the idea behind the Mohole Project: to drill into the Mohorovicic Discontinuity and obtain a sample of the Earth's mantle.
-The suggestion, in response to the set of fine, but modest proposals they had just reviewed, was made as a bold new idea and without regard to cost.
+The suggestion, in response to the set of fine, but modest, proposals they had just reviewed, was made as a bold new idea and without regard to cost.
 Harry Hess, a professor of geology at Princeton University, was receptive to the idea.

 Hess was one of the principal proponents of sea-floor spreading or plate tectonics at the time, and he saw the Mohole Project as a means to test this theory.
 The project was to exploit the fact that the mantle was much closer to the ocean's floor (5–10 km) than to the surface of land over continents (ca. 30 km), suggesting that drilling to the mantle from the ocean would be more feasible.